elisee/nuclearnode/README.md

  * Start up a [redis](http://redis.io/download) server to store session data
  * Install nodemon and CoffeeScript with ```npm install -g nodemon coffee-script```
  * Run ``npm install`` to install all dependencies
+ * While developing
+  * Run ``grunt dev`` to start a grunt watcher that will automatically rebuild assets whenever you make changes to them
- * Run ``npm run nodemon`` to start a development server that will auto-restart whenever you make changes
+  * Run ``npm run dev`` to start a development server that will automatically restart whenever you make changes to the server files
+ * When deploying to production
+  * Run ``grunt`` to build all your assets once
+  * Run ``npm start --production`` to start the server

 ## License